 - Abdominal pain

 The likelihood of side effects increases if chemotherapy is used at the same time.

 Possible short-term effects of radiation:

-- Violation of the cycle
+- Breaking the cycle

-- Vaginal pain, increasing during sexual intercourse
+- Vaginal pain that gets worse during intercourse

 Possible long-term effects of radiation therapy for cervical cancer: